cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/openstack.md

 ## Common Properties

-AWS Plugin node types have these common properties, except where noted:
+Openstack Plugin node types have these common properties, except where noted:

 **Properties**

   * `client_config`: A dictionary that contains values to be passed to the connection client.
   * `resource_config`: A dictionary with required and common parameters to the resource's create or put call.
 The `kwargs` key accepts any supported Openstack API method arguments.
   * `use_external_resource`: Boolean.
 The default value is `false`.
 Set to `true` if the resource already exists.

+## Common Runtime Properties

+Node instances of any of the types defined in this plugin are set with the following runtime properties during the `cloudify.interfaces.lifecycle.create operation`:

-  * `resource_id`: The ID of an existing resource in AWS.
-Required if `use_external_resource` is `true`.
+* `id`: The OpenStack ID of the resource
+* `name`: The OpenStack type of the resource
+* `type`: The OpenStack name of the resource

+## Common Interface Operations

+Most of the node types provide the same base functionalities:

+* `cloudify.interfaces.validation.creation` interface operation: The basic validation verifies that there is sufficient quota to allocate a new resource of the specified type.
+* `cloudify.interfaces.operation.list` interface operation: List all available resources of the specified node type.
+* `cloudify.interfaces.operation.update` interface operation: Update resource of the specified node type.

 # Node Types